MichaelCurrin/coding-blog/_posts/2020-08-14-what-is-a-makefile.md

 $ make s
 ```

-You can also run just `make` and not arguments that will run the default target, which in this case is `install`.
+You can also just run `make` and not arguments that will run the default target, which in this case is `install`.
 This is a C programming convention.
 Note that if you don't set a default, then the target would be used.
 So I removed the `default: ` line then `make` would run `make help`.

-You can create a command with any "target" defintion and a multiple steps (see my `install` command).
+You can create a command with any "target" definition and multiple steps (see my `install` command).

 I like to also set build commands.